elf-alchemist/masterpack/steam/README.md

 # How to get Doom WAD files from Steam, for dummies

-Before procceding, you should have already purchased both `Ultimate Doom` and `Doom II: Hell on Earth`, and installed both games on your machine, via the Steam client.
+Before proceeding, you should have already purchased both `Ultimate Doom` and `Doom II: Hell on Earth`, and installed both games on your machine, via the Steam client.

 <hr/>

-First: Click on the litle gear icon on the side of the page, then click on "Properties".
+First: Click on the little gear icon on the side of the page, then click on "Properties".

 ![Properties](./steam1.png)

 <hr/>

-Second: Now, a new window will pop-up, going to "Intalled Files" and cliking on "Browse..." will open your file explorer.
+Second: Now, a new window will pop up, going to "Installed Files" and clicking on "Browse..." will open your file explorer.

 ![Installed files](./steam2.png)